 The reason is obvious: pain.

-He prefers sticking to razors, even though the disadvantages are clear: the hairs grow back in no time and they become coarse.
+He prefers sticking to razors, even though the biggest disadvantages is obvious: the hairs grow back in no time.

 When you are looking for an epilator for men, my first recommendation is Emjoi AP-18MS.

 However, you don’t have to get this one.
 There are many alternatives, like:

 - Braun Silk-Epil 7681 is a fantastic epilator for the whole body, great for coarse as well fine hairs but it might not be exactly perfect for men because it’s cordless so you can use it for 40 minutes after charging it an hour

 - Braun Silk Epil 5280, which has a more affordable price, it’s corded so you can use it however long you want, and it’s pretty powerful, I highly recommend it as a best epilator for men

 - Emjoi AP-18 – the name is very similar because this is an epilator for women that’s almost identical to the Emjoi AP-18MS but it’s a bit more affordable so you might want to check it out

 Emjoi AP-18MS: One of the Best Epilators for Men